Skip to main content

 POETIC SCAPE

 Poetic Scape opened in Nakameguro in 2011 as a gallery specializing in photography.
 In recent years, its program has expanded to include works in other mediums.
 Combining the words “poetic” and “landscape,” the gallery name reflects the ambition to show visitors a new landscape that cannot be clearly defined by language but that artists have the ability to see.
-Affiliated artists include Daido Moriyama, Hiroshi Nomura, Sakiko Nomura, Tracy Templeton, Toshiya Watanabe, and Haruka Yamada.
+Affiliated artists include Daido Moriyama, Hiroshi Nomura, Sakiko Nomura, Tracy Templeton, Toshiya Watanabe, and Toshio Shibata.
 In addition to its exhibition space, Poetic Scape runs a small shop that sells artist books and texts on photographic theory.

 PGI